Chunk Compression Scheduling & Automation

 sql

--- Generate VACUUM statements for stale compressed chunks; run them outside a
+-- Generate VACUUM statements for compressed chunks not vacuumed in 7 days; run them

--- transaction (e.g. in psql, end the query with \gexec to execute the results).
+-- outside a transaction (in psql, end the query with \gexec to execute the results).

 SELECT format('VACUUM (VERBOSE, ANALYZE) %I.%I;', c.chunk_schema, c.chunk_name)